 Quote:

-Every student can learn, just not on the same
+Every student can learn, just not on the same day, or the same way.

 -- George Evans

-her own potential to learn but at his or hers own pace.
-It is never too late
+This quote specifies the true meaning of how students work best in their schools.
+It states that every student has his or her own potential to learn but at his or hers own pace.
+It is never too late for a student to comprehend their material.

 Article: